Phase-space representation of coherent states generated through SUSY QM for tilted anisotropic Dirac materials: Introduction

-The study of anisotropic Dirac materials with tilted cones has garnered significant attention due to their unique electronic properties and potential applications in various fields of physics \cite{Zhao2018,Feng20161, Mannix2015, LopezBezanilla2016,Goerbig2009, katsnelson_2012,Cheng2017}.
-These materials are characterized by an effective Hamiltonian that captures the behavior of charge carriers near the Dirac points, incorporating both anisotropy and the tilting of the Dirac cones.
-This fact has led to an emergent research area in semiconductor technology, valleytronics \cite{Schaibley2016, Ang2017}, in which the valley degree of freedom could allow the manipulation of the electronic transport in two-dimensional materials, even in pristine graphene, in which the inversion symmetry of the system prohibits valley-selective excitations \cite{Mrudul21}. \\ \\ On the other hand, the concept of coherent states, originating from the study of harmonic oscillators, has been extended to Dirac materials in many research works, leading to the formulation of Barut-Girardello coherent states among others \cite{DiazBautista2020, diaz2022time, betancur2021}.
-It is also well known that in some cases supersymmetric quantum mechanics approach can be used to solve the eigenvalue problem associated with the effective Hamiltonian and allows the construction of lowering operators \cite{Kuru2009,Midya_2014,Fernández_C_2020,Fernández_C_2021}, which play a crucial role in the investigation of coherent states and their behavior in phase space.
-In a different (but not disconnected) vein, the fidelity between an evolved state and its initial state provides insights into the periodic behavior of the system \cite{FernándezC.2022}.
-Likewise, the Wigner function \cite{Wigner1932}, a quasiprobability distribution, offers a unique perspective on the distribution of coherent states in phase space, shedding light on their classical or quantum nature \cite{Case2008, 1977a, Kenfack2004, Smithey1993}.
+In condensed matter area, anisotropic Dirac materials with tilted cones have been extensively studied because of their unique electronic properties and potential applications in various fields of physics \cite{Zhao2018,Feng20161, Mannix2015, LopezBezanilla2016,Goerbig2009, katsnelson_2012,Cheng2017}.
+A main characteristic of these materials is the behavior of their charge carriers near the Dirac points is described by an effective Hamiltonian that also incorporates both anisotropy and the tilting of the Dirac cones.
+This fact has led to an emergent research area in semiconductor technology, namely valleytronics \cite{Schaibley2016, Ang2017}, in which the valley degree of freedom could allow the manipulation of the electronic transport in two-dimensional materials, even in pristine graphene, in which the inversion symmetry of the system prohibits valley-selective excitations \cite{Mrudul21}. \\ \\ Thereby, to deepen the study of such materials, coherent states, which arose from the study of harmonic oscillators, have been extended to the analysis of interactions of Dirac materials with external fields, leading to the formulation of so-called Barut-Girardello coherent states among others \cite{DiazBautista2020, diaz2022time, betancur2021}, which play a crucial role in the investigation on phase space.
+Besides, supersymmetric quantum mechanics (SUSY QM) approach can be used to solve the eigenvalue problem associated with the effective Hamiltonian and allows the construction of annihilation operators \cite{Kuru2009,Midya_2014,Fernández_C_2020,Fernández_C_2021}.
+In a complementary way, the fidelity between an evolved state and its initial state provides insights into the periodic behavior of the system \cite{FernándezC.2022}.
+Likewise, the Wigner function \cite{Wigner1932}, a quasiprobability distribution, offers a perspective on the distribution of coherent states in phase space, shedding light on their classical or quantum nature \cite{Case2008, 1977a, Kenfack2004, Smithey1993}.
 Initially, the Wigner function arose from a quantum mechanics formulation in phase space \cite{Hillery1984, Zachos2005} in which, under certain requirements, it is possible to associate an integrable function defined on $\mathbb{R}^{2n}$ to an operator in a Hilbert space $\mathcal{H}$ through the so-called Weyl transform \cite{BAYEN1978I, BAYEN1978II, Bordemann_2008}.
 Nowadays, there are many experimental applications of the Wigner function in quantum transport studies, since it allows a mixed quantum--semi-classical description of the systems \cite{Weinbub2018, Weinbub_2022}.
-For instance, the Wigner function has been employed in a quantum-tomography approach to reconstruct quantum states of solitary electrons or electric currents \cite{Leibfried1998, Andrea_Bertoni_1999, Carlo_Jacoboni_2004, Jullien2014, Bisognin2019, Fletcher2019, Roussel2021}. \\ \\ With this motivation, this paper presents a systematic exploration of anisotropic Dirac materials with tilted cones as follows: in section \ref{1} it is introduced the application of supersymmetric quantum mechanics to determine eigenstates and eigenvalues of the Hamiltonian operator {assuming a specific electric field amplitude that enables such a task}.
+For instance, the Wigner function has been employed in a quantum-tomography approach to reconstruct quantum states of solitary electrons or electric currents \cite{Leibfried1998, Andrea_Bertoni_1999, Carlo_Jacoboni_2004, Jullien2014, Bisognin2019, Fletcher2019, Roussel2021}. \\ \\ With this motivation, this paper presents a systematic exploration of anisotropic Dirac materials with tilted cones as follows: in section \ref{1} it is introduced the application of SUSY QM to determine eigenstates and eigenvalues of the Hamiltonian operator {assuming a specific electric field amplitude that enables such a task}.
 Then, in section \ref{2} the concept of Barut-Girardello coherent states is discussed.
 After that, in section \ref{3} the behavior of the Barut-Girardello coherent states is discussed by using fidelity and the Wigner function.
 Finally, in section \ref{4} we discuss the conclusions.